hanzla-tariq/Syntecxhub_number_guessing_game/README.md

+# Number Guessing Game
-# This is a nymber guessing game having following features.
+This is a number guessing game having following features.
 <br>
 1. Allow difficulty level from easy to difficult<br>
 2. Counting no of attempts<br>